-CDK2-Vulnerable Cancers - BLU-222
+Cancers Vulnerable to CDK2 Inhibition - BLU-222

-We are developing an investigational inhibitor, BLU-222, targeting CDK2 for the treatment of patients with CDK2-vulnerable cancers.
-CDK2 is a cell cycle regulator and an important cancer target, with relevance across multiple malignancies, including hormone-receptor-positive breast cancer and other CDK2-vulnerable cancers, such as subsets of ovarian and endometrial cancer.
+We are developing an investigational inhibitor, BLU-222, targeting CDK2 for the treatment of patients with cancers vulnerable to CDK2 inhibition.
+CDK2 is a cell cycle regulator and an important cancer target, with relevance across multiple malignancies, including hormone-receptor-positive breast cancer and other cancers, such as subsets of ovarian and endometrial cancer.
 Across multiple cancer types, aberrant CCNE1 hyperactivates CDK2, resulting in cell cycle dysregulation and tumor proliferation.
 Aberrant CCNE1 has been observed as a primary driver of disease, as well as a mechanism of resistance to CDK4/6 inhibitors and other therapies.

 At the AACR Annual Meeting in April 2022, we presented preclinical data showing BLU-222 demonstrated significant antitumor activity in a CCNE1-amplified ovarian cancer model.
 BLU-222 in combination with standard of care agents, including chemotherapy and the PARP inhibitor olaparib, led to sustained tumor regression even after treatment cessation.
-At the San Antonio Breast Cancer Symposium, in December 2022, we reported preclinical results showing BLU-222 in combination with ribociclib led to sustained antitumor activity, in preclinical models of CDK4/6 inhibitornaïve and resistant HR+/HER2 breast cancer, supporting the clinical development of this combination regimen.
+At the San Antonio Breast Cancer Symposium, in December 2022, we reported preclinical results showing BLU-222 in combination with ribociclib led to sustained antitumor activity, in preclinical models of CDK4/6 inhibitor-naïve and resistant HR+/HER2 breast cancer, supporting the clinical development of this combination regimen.

-In the first quarter of 2022, we initiated the Phase 1/2 trial of BLU-222 in CDK2-vulnerable cancers, which we refer to as our VELA trial.
+In the first quarter of 2022, we initiated the Phase 1/2 trial of BLU-222 in cancers vulnerable to CDK2 inhibition, which we refer to as our VELA trial.
 BLU-222 is being developed as monotherapy and in combination with other agents, including CDK4/6 inhibitors and estrogen receptors, antagonists, in hormone-receptor-positive, HER2-negative breast cancer (HR+/HER- BC), and as a single agent and in combination in CCNE1-amplified tumor types.
-We plan to present VELA trial dose escalation data for BLU-222 at the ASCO Annual Meeting in June 2023.
+In June 2023, we presented initial clinical data from the VELA trial at the ASCO Annual Meeting, showing that BLU-222 was generally well-tolerated with evidence of cell cycle pathway modulation and a confirmed partial response in a monotherapy-treated patient with HR+/HER2- metastatic breast cancer who previously received five lines of therapy, including the CDK4/6 inhibitors palbociclib and abemaciclib.
+We are continuing monotherapy dose escalation to identify a maximum tolerated dose and have initiated dose escalation of BLU-222 in combination with the CDK4/6 inhibitor, ribociclib, and the estrogen receptor antagonist, fulvestrant, in patients with HR+/HER2- metastatic breast cancer.